-Kadambari (Nayanthara) seeks help of second quality rowdy to take revenge on the first quality rowdy who killed her parents.
-Nayanthara as the hearing-impaired girl with tragic memories is the soul of the film.
-Check out Nayanthara’s eyes and face expression while ‘Vijay Sethupathi reveals why he hide ‘about her father’’.
-Awesome performance in a beautifully designed scene.
+Kadambari (Nayanthara) seeks the help of a second-quality rowdy to take revenge on the first-quality rowdy who killed her parents.
+Nayanthara, as the hearing-impaired girl with tragic memories, is the soul of the film.
+Check out Nayanthara’s eyes and facial expressions while ‘Vijay Sethupathi reveals why he hid ‘about her father”.
+An awesome performance in a beautifully designed scene.
 The moment ends with the eyes left moist.
-She simply stares carefully at Vijay Sethupathi as he talks and it powerfully conveyed her pain.
+She simply stares carefully at Vijay Sethupathi as he talks, and it powerfully conveys her pain.
 Claps to Vignesh Shivan.

-Anirudh in the best genre he is comfortable with for background score – comedy and romance, even though it reminds of his own ‘3’, ‘Kaththi’, ‘Ethirneechal’ etc… Songs are very entertaining along with the film especially ‘Kannale Kanden’ and ‘Thangamey…’.
+Anirudh excels in the best genre he is comfortable with for background score – comedy and romance, even though it reminds of his own ‘3’, ‘Kaththi’, ‘Ethirneechal’ etc… Songs are very entertaining along with the film, especially ‘Kannale Kanden’ and ‘Thangamey…’.
 Editing by Sreekar Prasad and visuals by George C Williams make the film crisp.

 There are times in this movie when you’d wonder if you’re watching a Tamil comedy film or a Korean comedy film.
 The flow is like Kaveri, but there are no loud shouts and creepy, high-volume Santhanam – Vivek’s mind-voices.
 The comic scenes are simple and not vulgar; emotional scenes convey feelings and are not melodramatic.
 The breaks from the comedy make the comedic scenes even more impactful.
 It is likely to become a huge hit because it’s not just a slapstick comedy but a film with a few memorable emotional scenes as well.
 For example, Nayanthara talking via mobile with Vijay Sethupathi at Parthipan’s spot.